 I was amazed to get such dramatic results after my first treatment with Lynne.
 My symptoms disappeared and I feel much more balanced and my energy level increased.
 I am so happy with her calm and very professional approach and would recommend her to anyone –she really does know what she is doing.
 I am so lucky and grateful to have found her, after a few regular sessions with Lynne's help and support my wellbeing drastically improved.

 I have an MSc (with distinction) in acupuncture from The Confucius Institute at London South Bank University.
 I am registed with the British Acupuncture Council who are the UK’s main regulatory body for acupuncturists.
-I work at Highgate Holistic Clinic and at St Joseph's Hospice in Hackney, where I treat outpatients with neurological problems.
+I work at Highgate Holistic Clinic and the North London Buddhist Centre.
+For 5 years I worked at St Joseph's Hospice in Hackney, where I supported outpatients with neurological problems as part of a multidisciplinary team.
 I also teach research modules at The International College of Oriental Medicine.
 I love both aspects of my work and the teaching enriches my practice.

 My arrival in the world of Chinese medicine came about gradually.
 I have 30 years experience in healthcare.
 I had worked as a nurse in surgery and palliative care for nearly 20 years, which gave me a good biomedical understanding of our bodies and a real-life insight in to how illness can affect us in so many ways.
 While nursing I also studied aromatherapy which proved both popular and effective .